 When to draw up a social plan

 You can use a social plan if you have to dismiss people.
-Or in the event of a reorganisation or merger.
-When you need to dismiss 20 people or more, it is called a collective dismissal.
+Or if you reorganise or merge your company.
+When you need to let go 20 people or more, it is called a collective dismissal.
 You must report a collective dismissal to the Employee Insurance Agency (Uitvoeringsinstitiuut Werknemersverzekeringen, UWV) and your employees' trade unions.
 You must also consult the trade unions regarding a social plan.
 You can also draw up a social plan if you intend to dismiss only a few employees.

-The social plan contains the agreements you must observe in case of dismissal or transfer of employees.
-For example, the reason for the reorganisation, transsition payments, guidance, and transitional arrangements.
+In the social plan, you put the agreements you must keep to in case of dismissal or transfer of employees.
+For example, the reason for the reorganisation, transition payments, guidance, and transitional arrangements.

 Do you have a collective labour agreement (CAO)?
-If so, it may determine what you must include in the social plan.
+Find out if there is anything about a social plan in it.
+A CAO sometimes tells you what you have to put in the social plan.

 • In case of dismissal, the social plan describes matters such as the transition payment or a substitute allowance if this is arranged for in the CAO.
 Your employees can use this money to retrain for a different job, for example.

-• In case of transferral, the social plan specifies other matters, such as workplace changes when relocating.
+• In case of employee transfer, the social plan goes into other matters, such as workplace changes when relocating.

 Parties involved

-• the trade unions, the union members need to approve of the social plan
+• trade unions: the union members need to approve of the social plan

-You can also decide to draw up a social plan by yourself.
-Your employee needs to accept the arrangements in the social plan before it can take effect.
+You can also decide to draw up a social plan on your own.
+If you do, your employee has to accept the arrangements in the social plan before it can take effect.

 How would you rate this page?(question 1 of max 3)